• Skip to primary navigation

 • Remove the thyme, lemon peel, and garlic from the cream, and strain it.

-• Pour the cream into the potatoes.
+• Pour the cream into the potato slices.

 • Top your kartoffelgratin with grated cheese.